olewsaa/amateur-radio/pat/README.md

       ./install_winelink.sh vara_only

 It takes some time and the installer use X11 (Wine) so you need a console VNC or screen.
-It does not work using a ssh connection (maybe if you set up X11 forwarding? - I did not try).
+It's a complicated installation, follow closely and do not ignore errors that might appear.
+Make sure to install the extras that are called for.
 You need to answer a few questions.
 Select your audio device, often a USB device.

+It does not work using a ssh connection (maybe if you set up X11 forwarding?
+- I did not try), VNC is the safest option.

 The instructions found in the git repo linked to above give far more details.